Dr. Alex Roberts

 • Youth survivors of human trafficking

-Alex is a licensed clinical psychologist with extensive experience in psychological and psychoeducational assessment and educational advocacy.
-He earned his Ph.D. in School Psychology with a specialization in psychological assessment from the University of South Carolina (USC) in 2020.
-He also holds an M.A in School Psychology from USC (2018) and a B.A. in Psychology (summa cum laude; minor in English) from Newberry College (2015), where he also lettered in varsity baseball.
+I’m a licensed clinical psychologist with a focus on psychological and psychoeducational assessment and educational advocacy.
+I earned my Ph.D. in School Psychology from the University of South Carolina (USC), where I specialized in psychological assessment.
+I also hold an M.A. in School Psychology from USC, as well as a B.A. in Psychology with a minor in English from Newberry College, where I graduated summa cum laude and lettered in varsity baseball.